 The Bwindi Impenetrable Forest National Park, in rural Uganda, is exactly what its name suggests: pristine mountain forest with one way in and out…and a long way from anywhere.
 Three families of mountain gorillas are said to live in these hills, and hearty explorers can trek to their hiding place for $500/hour!
 My friends Mark, Miles, and I hoped to join that short list and added a Uganda stopover onto our trip.

 After several long days of exploring Kenyan game parks by van, we boarded our Kenya Airlines plane bound for Kampala, Uganda.
 As is common in that region of Africa, visas were required but could be purchased upon arrival with little fanfare (and paid for in U.S. dollars).
 Our cab driver for the evening was already waiting for us as we exited customs, and he dropped us at our hotel.
 It was getting dark as we rode to the hotel, but our first impression of Kampala was that it was dusty and crowded.
-I do remember a split-second glimpse at Lake Victoria between some buildings, but that was it.
+I do remember a split-second glimpse of Lake Victoria between some buildings, but that was it.

 Our hotel, Hotel Africana, was serviceable, and included a huge pool that we never got to take advantage of.
 The place would be no more than three stars by U.S. standards, but was probably the nicest hotel in town.
 My guesstimated star rating is based solely on age – the hotel reminded me of one of those 1970’s-era Holiday Inns that were seemingly everywhere at a time when Holiday Inn was the Waldorf Astoria of mid-America.

 We settled in for the night and woke early.
 Breakfast was buffet-style and a dismal affair, although the coffee did everything coffee is supposed to do.
 Our driver and guide for the next three days, Matthieu (sp?), met us at seven a.m. and we set out for Bwindi – ten hours away.
 It took at least an hour before we left the sprawling exurbs of Kampala.
 What a dusty city!
 Political graffiti lined most walls, and Matthieu informed us that an election was coming up in a few months.
 Most shops we passed appeared to sell either SIM cards or tires.
-Fruit vendors could be found sitting on a blanket set out on the edge of the road, pineapples, oranges, and bananas proudly displayed for easy sale to any passersby.
+Fruit vendors could be found sitting on a blanket set out on the edge of the road, pineapples, oranges, and bananas proudly displayed for easy sale to any passerby.

 We finally left greater Kampala and the landscape turned more tropical.
 Traffic thinned out and curbside vendors disappeared completely…except for these roving, bicycling banana vendors: